ptomulik/testmd/README.md

 ##Limitations

-* currently there is no possiblity to define macro in puppet manifests, I believe, however, it may quire easilly be implemented (it shall use puppet's lambdas feature of the future parser)
+* Currently there is no possiblity to define macro in puppet manifests, that is we only can define macro using ruby and use it in ruby or puppet.
+I believe this functionality may implemented as an additional parser function (call it `macro`) and it should work with the help of puppet lambdas, which are available in future parser.

-##Development

-Since your module is awesome, other users will want to play with it.
-Let them know what the ground rules for contributing are.

-##Release Notes/Contributors/Etc **Optional**

-If you aren't using changelog, put your release notes here (though you should consider using changelog).
-You may also add any additional sections you feel are necessary or important to include here.
-Please use the `## ` header.